LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 in computer labs, in support of faculty teaching or research projects, or in network or web support in the department.
 The most recent awards included $18,000 in stipend.
-Full tuition in fall and spring plus medical insurance are also included in a full award.
+Full-time tuition in fall and spring plus medical insurance are also included in a full award.

 New merit awards are not given for summer semesters.